nmhkahn/dreamstyler/README.md

 Experimental results demonstrate its superior performance across multiple scenarios, suggesting its promising potential in artistic product creation.

 ## Codes
-Training code and datasets will be available soon!
+The training code and datasets will soon be hosted at [webtoon/dreamstyler](https://github.com/webtoon/dreamstyler).
+Please stay tuned!

 ## Citation
 ```